 The villages, historical places, local cuisine, and warm people cannot outdo the magical beaches of South Crete and the joy of feeling the sand or pebbles under your feet.

 You’ve certainly heard of the heavenly Komos with their long golden sandy beaches stifling west over Kalamaki, Afrathias to Kokkinos Pyrgos.
-They connect to the longest beach of Crete with over 8 km in length.
+They connect to the longest beach of Crete over 8 km in length.

-KALAMAKI connects directly to KOMOS and offers free umbrellas and loungers in front of the taverns, playgrounds for smaller children, and a lifeguard.
+KALAMAKI beach connects directly to KOMOS and offers free umbrellas and loungers in front of the taverns, playgrounds for smaller children, and a lifeguard.

 The natural beach of Afrathias & Pachiammos is perfect for those, who want to relax in a quiet area and enjoy nature.
 With just one tavern and a hand full of straw umbrellas, you can experience the enchanting atmosphere.

 Since 2021 a new road leads from Kalamaki to Pachiammos / Afrathias, which will sooner or later extend to Kokkinos Pyrgos and further to Agia Galini – but give it some time!

 KOKKINOS PYRGOS has a very long sandy beach with shallow water, which is organized with sun beds and umbrellas from the taverns and cafes.
 Because of its sheltered location and the sandy ground of the beach sections next to the pier is very popular with families.
 Here you can access the sea easily even on windy days.

 Kokkinos Pyrgos has a second beach located behind the harbor, which is more natural and with just one tavern much more quiet.